jessegrosjean/BikeGuide/README (1).md

 #### To show and hide detail in your outline

-* Click an item's triangle handle to collapse an item, hiding it's children
+* Click an item's triangle handle to collapse an item, hiding its children
-* Click that same handle to expand the item, showing it's children
+* Click that same handle to expand the item, showing its children

 #### To focus into a specific part of your outline, hiding everything else